 Alternatively, you could be experiencing playback issues if you don’t have the right software setup.
 You can view minimum software requirements here.

 If you are still having problems with your sound after trying the steps above, please get in touch with us.

 The ITV Hub is only available within the UK as we don't hold international rights for all of our shows.
-If you’re lucky enough to be on holiday or you live abroad, you won't be able to watch ITV Hub until you return to the UK, but you can sign up for ITV Essentials which will let you watch some of our most popular shows whilst you're away.
+If you’re lucky enough to be on holiday, from 1st April you can watch ITV programmes abroad by subscribing to ITV Hub+ (Terms and Conditions apply.)

 You might experience problems if your Internet Service Provider (ISP) uses servers located abroad.
 If your IP address suggests you’re not in the UK, you won't be able to watch our shows.